truenas/middleware/docs/userguide/freenas_directoryservice.rst

 .. note:: if your network contains an NT4 domain controller, or any domain controller containing a version which is earlier than Windows 2000, configure
    :ref:`NT4` instead.

 Many changes and improvements have been made to Active Directory support within FreeNAS®.
-If you are not running FreeNAS® 9.3-RELEASE, it is strongly recommended that you upgrade before attempting Active Directory integration.
+If you are not running the latest FreeNAS® 9.3-STABLE, it is strongly recommended that you update the system before attempting Active Directory integration.

 **Before configuring the Active Directory service**, ensure name resolution is properly configured by :command:`ping` ing the domain name of the Active Directory domain controller from Shell on the FreeNAS® system.
 If the